freenas/freenas-docs/userguide/services.rst

 SCP Only
 ~~~~~~~~

-When you configure SSH, authenticated users with a user account
+When SSH is configured, authenticated users with a user account
-created using
-:menuselection:`Account --> Users --> Add User`
+created using :menuselection:`Account --> Users --> Add User`
-can use the :command:`ssh` command to login to the %brand% system over
+can use :command:`ssh` to login to the %brand% system over the network.
-the network.
-A user's home directory will be the pool or dataset
+The user home directory will be the pool or dataset specified in the
-specified in the :guilabel:`Home Directory` field of their %brand%
+:guilabel:`Home Directory` field of their %brand% user account.
+While
-user account.
-While the SSH login will default to the user's home
-directory, users are able to navigate outside of their home directory,
+the SSH login will default to the user home directory, users are able to
-which can pose a security risk.
+navigate outside their home directory, which can pose a security risk.

-It is possible to allow users to use the :command:`scp` and
+It is possible to allow users to use :command:`scp` and :command:`sftp`
-:command:`sftp` commands to transfer files between their local
-computer and their home directory on the %brand% system, while
+to transfer files between their local computer and their home directory
-restricting them from logging into the system using :command:`ssh`.
-To
+on the %brand% system, while restricting them from logging into the
-configure this scenario, go to
+system using :command:`ssh`.
+To configure this scenario, go to
-:menuselection:`Account --> Users --> View Users`,
+:menuselection:`Account --> Users`, click :guilabel:`More Options` for
-select the user and click :guilabel:`Modify User`, and change the
+the user, and click :guilabel:`Edit`.
+Change the :guilabel:`Shell` to
-user's :guilabel:`Shell` to *scponly*.
-Repeat for each user that needs
-restricted SSH access.
+*scponly*.
+Repeat for each user that needs restricted SSH access.

 Test the configuration from another system by running the
 :command:`sftp`, :command:`ssh`, and :command:`scp` commands as the
-user.
-The :command:`sftp` and :command:`scp` commands should work but
+user. :command:`sftp` and :command:`scp` will work but :command:`ssh`
-the :command:`ssh` should fail.
+will fail.

-.. note:: Some utilities such as WinSCP and Filezilla can bypass the
+.. note:: Some utilities like WinSCP and Filezilla can bypass the
    scponly shell.
-This section assumes that users are accessing the
+This section assumes users are accessing the
    system using the command line versions of :command:`scp` and
    :command:`sftp`.